 Processes which perform ETL on tables in the same database are better served by stored procedures and executed by Execute SQL tasks.

-The above two guidelines will improve code readability and maintenance.

-Tasks involving multiple databases and servers should be defined in Data Flow tasks, employing Connection Manager Definitions for each database object involved, the specifics of which are prescribed in the package’s .dtsConfig file.
+Tasks involving multiple databases and servers should be defined in Data Flow tasks, employing Connection Manager Definitions for each database object involved, the specifics of which are prescribed in the Configuration database.

 Package Component Naming Conventions

+Use a meaningful numbering of tasks according to their actual execution order.

+Use a prefix for each task type.

+Use meaningful task names.

-This section should prescribe best practices for naming the various objects in a package, such as sequence containers, execute SQL tasks, data flow tasks, the objects within a data flow task, such as source, destination, and transform.
-Bla, bla, bla….
+This section prescribes best practices for naming the various objects in a package, such as sequence containers, execute SQL tasks, data flow tasks, the objects within a data flow task, such as source, destination, and transformation tasks, etc.

-What follows are tables and boxes and such that can be used as needed….

 Set of recommended verbs: